Before Surgery

 Anaesthetic

 Professor Walter works closely with a small number of expert anaesthetists to optimise the pain relief and recovery after the surgery.
 The anaesthetist for your surgery will depend on which day your surgery is scheduled.
-The anaesthetist will usually contact you to discuss your anaesthetic beforehand.
-You should ask them to provide you with a quotation for their services.
+The anaesthetist will contact you to discuss your anaesthetic beforehand.
+You should ask them to provide you with a quotation for their services and you should discuss your medications with your anaesthetist.

 Your Teeth